 Bradford-On-Avon, Wiltshire

-All the bases are covered for a fun, relaxing family escape at this Jacobean manor house, which has a crèche, cinema, spa, pools, comfortable country house-style bedrooms, and formal and informal dining.
+Everything is laid on for a fun, relaxing family escape at this dog-friendly Jacobean manor house, with a crèche, cinema, spa, pools indoors and out, playground, games room, comfy lounges, country-house bedrooms in the main house and cottages, and formal and informal dining.

 With Halloween on the horizon it's a wonderful excuse for another mini break.
 The UK has a rich history of witchery, hauntings, sorcery and magic, so there are plenty of places to go that really capture the spooky spirit.
 Here are 10 of the Good Hotel Guide's top places to go and the hotels to stay in this Halloween within easy reach of ghostly stories and gruesome histories...